If you are selling a shared property, this article will provide the insights needed for a smooth transaction.

 Can you sell 100% of a shared ownership property?

-Selling a shared ownership property, whether partially or fully, requires navigating specific procedures.
-When considering selling 100% of a shared ownership property, the process mirrors a typical property sale in many aspects.
-Initially, shared owners need to decide if they want to staircase to 100% ownership before selling or sell their existing share.
+Initially, shared owners need to decide if they want to staircase to 100% ownership before selling their existing share.
 Selling 100% involves staircasing, where you increase your ownership share to the full 100%.

-This step necessitates obtaining a valuation report to determine the property's market value.
+This step requires obtaining a valuation report to determine the property's market value.
 Moreover, engaging a mortgage broker can be beneficial if additional financing is required.
-Remember, staircasing to full ownership might incur extra costs, such as paying off the remaining share to the housing association.

 Options for selling a partial share

-Selling a partial share of a shared ownership property presents unique challenges and opportunities.
+Selling a partial share of a shared ownership property presents challenges and opportunities.
 Firstly, you must inform your housing association of your intent to sell.
 They might have a right of first refusal or a preferred method for finding a buyer.

-Selling a shared ownership property involves several key steps.
+Selling a shared ownership property involves several steps.
 Firstly, contact your housing provider for any specific requirements they have.
 Next, get a RICS valuation report to determine your property's market value.

 Prepare all necessary documents, including a leasehold information pack and fixture and fittings form.
 Choose a reliable estate agent who understands shared ownership sales.
 Finally, liaise with your buyer’s solicitor to ensure all legal aspects are handled efficiently.